neurodata/brainlit/experiments/posters/nebec/nebec.md

 ### Motivation

 - A neuron's morphology determines how it integrates into brain circuits and contributes to overall brain function.
-- Efforts to build brain-wide atlases of neuron morphology in the mouse rely on laboroious manual tracing [1].
+- Efforts to build brain-wide atlases of neuron morphology in the mouse rely on laborious manual tracing [1].
 - Future work in human brains will exacerbate this bottleneck.

 ### Data